orbitalchicken/Roadmap/README.md

   Cinnamon

-    - Should cinnamon2d force software rendering? do we need 3 sessions (softwareforced, light and full)?
     - Applet manager crash when changing panel layout: https://github.com/linuxmint/Cinnamon/issues/1608
     - Can't logout? (seems to crash gsd)
     - Artefacts in menu (app list).
 Sometimes it looks like two lists are rendered (you see app names written on top of others).
-    - Sound applet menu closes when changing song

   Settings

-    - Finalize applet settings module
-    - Port applet settings module UI to themes, desklets and extensions
-    - Merge dalcde's work on desklets (incomplete, needs to fix huge memory usage in photoframe)
     - Couldn't find UUID when installing gtile... crash when uninstalling it.

   Nemo